-How to compare Woolworths WISH Gift Cards and Coles Group & Myer Gift Cards
+Comparison: Woolworths WISH Gift Card vs Coles Group & Myer Gift Card

-Key details to consider when comparing Woolworths and Coles gift cards
+What details should I consider when comparing Woolworths and Coles gift cards?

 - Fees.
-While these cards can be purchased-in store at no extra cost (other than the value loaded onto the card), there may be other fees for purchasing physical cards online.
-For example, buying a plastic Woolworths WISH Gift Card online will attract a registered post fee of $5.50 or a courier fee of $14.95.
-Similarly, purchasing a Coles Group & Myer Gift Card online will attract a registered post fee of $5.50.
+While these cards can be purchased in-store at no extra cost (other than the value loaded onto the card), there may be other fees for purchasing physical cards online.

 - Card theft or loss.
 These gift cards are treated as cash.
 This means that if they are lost or stolen, there is little chance of reclaiming the value of the card.